 Our program allows for such choices as a concentration in Architecture + Health, certificate programs, the choice of off-campus study in up to two semesters in three satellite locations, and/or 12 credit hours (most of one semester) of electives in any subject—all while completing degree requirements.
 Some of these opportunities require an application (A+H and the Architecture + CommunityBUILD program at the time of application), and some cannot be done simultaneously.
 However, we seek to make our program as flexible as possible within the structures of a NAAB-accredited M. Arch. program.

-However, due to the required coursework required of an NAAB-accredited M. Arch. degree, in most cases it is not practical or possible to simultaneously complete a dual degree in architecture and another field.
-It may be possible that some of the graduate elective courses taken as as part of the M. Arch. program, which may be in any subject area, could be applied to another Master's degree.
+Due to the amount of required coursework in our NAAB-accredited M. Arch. degree, in most cases it is not possible or practical to simultaneously complete a dual degree in architecture and another field.
+If courses in the other field align with M. Arch. elective opportunities in terms of their schedule, it may be possible that some of the graduate elective courses taken as as part of the M. Arch. program, which may be in any subject area, could be applied to another Master's degree.

 Transfer Applications and Transfer Credit: Transfer applicants must follow the application procedure outlined here.
 Transfer credit is considered only for graduate-level coursework in courses numbered 700 and above on the applicant’s transcript.
 Transfer credit is limited to 12 credit hours (e.g., 4 typical courses/seminars; 2 studios; etc.) Graduate transfer credit is not automatic; it is subject to review and approval by the School of Architecture and the Graduate School.